 Just a few minutes after our photo tour clients met up with our tour guide yesterday and pleasant introductions were finished, a police alarm sounded and the previously docile crowd of about 50 skaters huddled under the temple in Parque Morazan ran towards the east side of the park to greet thousands of skaters hurdling down Paseo de los Damas.

 The flash-mob style event sponsored by Emerica was in action in its route through San Jose, starting in Barrio Aranjuez and ending in Parque de la Paz.
 The company which specializes in skater apparel brought 5 of the top ten best skate boarders to Costa Rica for a day of WILD IN THE STREETS.
 Some of the kids are pictured below with the legend Bryan Herman.

-Starbucks has completed the purchase of 240 hectacres in Costa Rica near Volcán Poas.
-The company's mission with the farm is research based, testing different growing methods to develop its own coffee and to discover best ways to fight the Roya, a mushroom that has begun plaguing Central American coffee crops.
+Starbucks has completed the purchase of 240 hectares in Costa Rica near Volcán Poas.
+The company's mission with the farm is to test different growing methods to develop its own coffee and to

 The municipality of San Jose will host its tenth Transitarte Festival this weekend.
 The project aims to bring art into public spaces.
 All events are free and attendees will find a variety of workshops, concerts and art for sale amongst the downtown parks of Morazan, Jardín del Paz, España and Nacional.